comjdev/gill/source/_posts/work/engagement-in-home-photos-with-diesel-the-dog.md

 ---
 layout: work
-title: Engagement - in home photos with Diesel the dog
+title: Engagement photos in Melbourne - in home photos with Diesel the dog
 date: 2025-07-02T00:00:00.000Z
 subtitle: With each wedding, I offer to do an engagement ses...
 description: With each wedding, I offer to do an engagement session as this really gives us a chance to get to know each other.
 After all, I am going to be there for a large part of your wedding day!